 All the education and teaching provided to those enrolled in Fast Track is free to the trainee.
-The costs of the TAFE qualification and the additional learning opportunities (such as first aid, safe driving and computer skills) are being met by TBA and the studs involved.
+The costs of the TAFE qualification and the additional learning opportunities (such as first aid, defensive driving, health and well-being) are met by Thoroughbred Breeders Australia.
 We view this as an investment in the future leaders of our industry.

 What if I’m based outside NSW?

-Fast Track is available to anybody outside of NSW.
-However, upon successful enrolment on the course, trainees will have to be based at a farm in NSW.
-This is a requirement due to rules around TAFE.
+Fast Track is available to anybody no matter where they are in Australia.
+However, upon successful enrolment on the course, trainees will have to be based at a farm in NSW for the 12 month period.
+This is a requirement due to rules regarding funded training.

 When does Fast Track start?